-Pamela Mahoney Tsigdinos talks in her guest blog about her decision and how she and her husband have moved on.
+Pamela Mahoney Tsigdinos talks in her guest blog about her decision and how she and her husband decided to move away from IVF.
 We appreciate her submitting this guest blog and hope that it will give solace to others in a similar position.

 Each of us who confronts an infertility diagnosis has no idea where it will take us.
 We launch into what feels like turbulent seas pursuing treatment and answers unaware of when or if we will one day encounter calmer water or find a safe harbor.
 Some reproductive conditions are more easily treated than others.
 Regardless of where we fit on the infertility spectrum we hold out hope that we will one day succeed with a healthy pregnancy and delivery.
 If only…

 Sometimes I’m asked why we stopped pursuing fertility treatment after nearly a decade of trying to conceive.
 There was no epiphany, no dramatic denouement.
 We were not driven there by a deadline or a master plan or even an entirely drained bank account.

 Our move away from treatment and ‘trying’ was a long, slow often circuitous process that sometimes led us back like a junkie in need of a fix to the reproductive endocrinology clinic for one more attempt.